skiadas/DataWranglingCourse/notes/security_auth.md

 Authentication
   ~ is the process of establishing that the claimed identification is true.
 For instance asking for the cardholder to type in the PIN number for the debit card is an authentication.
 Showing our ID to confirm our age would be another example of authentication.

-Group activity: Think of other practical examples of identification and authentication.
+*Group activity:* Think of other practical examples of identification and authentication.

-Group activity: Think of computer-related examples of identification and authentication.
+*Group activity:* Think of computer-related examples of identification and authentication.

 One topic worthy of discussion is the difference between *identity verification* and *authentication*.
 In general, authentication is more secure.
 The difference can be seen in a bank giving someone access to their account.
 Simply presenting an ID to verify your identity would not be sufficient to authenticate you as an account holder.
 You will likely need to possibly know the account number or have a bank card or key.

-When considering authentication, the different methods fall into categories, called **factors**.
+Authentication methods naturally fall into categories, called **factors**.
 The standard factors are the following:

 Something you know
   ~ For example a password, PIN number, social security number, date of birth etc. By itself this is a somewhat weak form of security, as the moment this information is exposed it is no longer secure.

 Something you are
   ~ This can consist of a variety of physical attributes, often known as biometrics.
-It would include your height, weight, eye color, iris/retina patterns, dna, fingerprints.
+It would include your height, weight, eye color, iris/retina patterns, DNA, fingerprints.
+Some of this information is fairly transient (e.g. height or weight), while other parts like DNA can be fairly secure ways of identifying you.
+They are also expensive to set up.

 Something you have
   ~ This consists of the physical of electronic possession of some item or device.
 ATM cards and ID cards are good examples, as is your mobile phone or your email account when used in that fashion.